 National Award for 2020 Best Leadership Development Program

-We are incredibly proud and excited with the news we recently received from the Australian Institute of Training and Development (AITD).
-Each year they preside over the Excellence Awards and Athlete Assessments has just been announced as one of eight finalists in the Best Leadership Development Program Award.
-Prior winners range from large corporations and Australian household brands such as Coles, Blackmores Institute, and the Volkswagen Group, and government departments to top Universities, so it is truly an honor to be named a Finalist now, and we have our fingers crossed for the winner announcement later this year.
+We were incredibly proud and excited of the news we recently received from the AITD.
+Each year they preside over the national Excellence Awards and Athlete Assessments made it to the finals in the Best Leadership Development Program Award.
+Prior winners range from large corporations and Australian household brands such as Coles, Blackmores Institute, and the Volkswagen Group, and government departments to top Universities, so it is truly an honor to be named a Finalist.

 As AITD shared in their press release “2020 has seen yet another incredible cohort of entrants for the AITD Excellence Awards.
 Coveted by companies across Australia and beyond, these awards recognize achievement in learning and development.
 Competition is high and the judging process is rigorous to ensure only the best submissions walk away with an award.”

-Athlete Assessments is a finalist in the prestigious award for Best Leadership Development Program.
+Athlete Assessments made it to the finals in the prestigious award for Best Leadership Development Program.